January 31, 2017

 6 Key Firing Do’s & Don’ts

 Terminating the employment relationship is an equally important part of the employment process.
-It’s just as critical that the employer put the time in at the back-end to ensure it’s carrying out the termination process the right way – and there are as many minefields as there are in the hiring process.
+It’s just as critical that the employer put the time in at the backend to ensure it’s carrying out the termination process the right way – and there are as many minefields as there are in the hiring process.
 Once the employer has terminated the relationship, it’s often too late to go back in time and retroactively fix mistakes or mend emotional damage.
-Courts take the view that employees are at their most vulnerable at the time of termination, and will protect them from the more powerful employer – so mistakes during the termination process can be expensive.
-This means taking the time to think it through and plan, and avoiding acting in the heat of the moment.
+Courts take the view that employees are at their most vulnerable at the time of termination and will protect them from the more powerful employer – so mistakes during the termination process can be expensive.
+This means taking the time to think it through and plan and avoiding acting in the heat of the moment.

-1. Do pick the right (legal) reason for the termination.
+1. Do pick the right (legal) reason for the termination

-There are two primary ways in which an employment relationship can be terminated: the employer can terminate the employment relationship or the employee can voluntarily terminate it through resignation or retirement.
+There are two primary ways in which an employment relationship can be terminated: the employer can terminate it, or the employee can voluntarily terminate it through resignation or retirement.
 If the employer chooses to terminate the employment relationship, it must decide whether it’s doing so for cause, or without cause.
 The decision has legal ramifications, so carefully considering and choosing the right one can significantly affect an employer’s liability exposure.

 For cause.
 If the employer terminates an employee’s employment for just cause, the employee isn’t entitled to notice of termination or pay in lieu of that notice.
 But just cause requires the employer to meet a very high threshold: it’s a two-part test, and the employer must prove both the facts that establish the impugned conduct upon which it relies, and that the nature and degree of that conduct was “fundamentally or directly inconsistent with the employee’s obligations to his or her employer”.
 In every case, whether particular misconduct amounts to just cause for termination depends on all of the circumstances, and it’s rare that a single incident of misconduct will meet the test.
 Too often, the employer’s reflection on whether it can meet the threshold is retrospective: it discharges the employee, then seeks to justify it.
 This, however, is often too late and can be an expensive mistake.
 It’s impossible for the employer to be 100% certain, but don’t terminate for just cause unless reasonably confident the employee’s misconduct is sufficiently severe to meet the threshold.
 If an employee simply isn’t working out but the employer can’t meet the just cause threshold, it can choose to terminate the employment relationship without cause.

 Without cause.
-An employer can terminate an employee’s employment without just cause, but must give the employee the appropriate period of notice of the employment termination, or pay in lieu of that notice.
+An employer can terminate an employee’s employment without just cause but must give the employee the appropriate period of notice of the employment termination or pay in lieu of that notice.

 Location.
 Meet privately and away from co-workers, and in a “neutral” location, like a boardroom, if possible.

 Transportation & Security.
 Consider setting up and offering transportation home for the employee.
-Depending on the individual employee and the circumstances, consider whether on-site security, including to escort the employee from the premises after the meeting, is appropriate.
+Depending on the employee and the circumstances, also consider whether on-site security, including to escort the employee from the premises after the meeting, is appropriate.

 Documents.
-Give the employee a written termination letter and any other key documents, like benefits transition forms, the Record of Employment (ensure it’s consistent with the reason set out in the termination letter and in the meeting) at the end of the meeting, all of which the employer should have prepared in advance.
+Give the employee a written termination letter and any other key documents, like benefits transition forms and the Record of Employment (ensure it’s consistent with the reason set out in the termination letter and in the meeting) at the end of the meeting, all of which the employer should have prepared in advance.

-4. Don’t violate the applicable employment standards legislation.
+4. Don’t violate the applicable employment standards legislation

-6. Don’t jump the gun if an employee resigns.
+6. Don’t jump the gun if an employee resigns

 Please contact your McInnes Cooper lawyer or any member of our Labour & Employment Team @ McInnes Cooper to discuss how we can help you with your hiring and firing decisions.